 Methotrexate use questioned for psoriatic arthritis

-A new study shows that methotrexate—a biologic drug commonly prescribed as a first-line treatment for psoriatic arthritis—may not be as effective at slowing down the progression of the disease as commonly thought.
+A new study shows that methotrexate—a systemic drug commonly prescribed as a first-line treatment for psoriatic arthritis—may not be as effective at slowing down the progression of the disease as commonly thought.

 In the British study—the first large double-blind placebo study of methotrexate for psoriatic arthritis—half the participants were given methotrexate and half received a placebo.
 Neither the study subjects nor the researchers knew who was getting which medication.
 After six months, the researchers found that methotrexate had no significant effect on objective measures of the disease, such as joint inflammation or joint damage.
 However, some participants reported having subjective benefits, such as feeling better while taking the drug.
 Physicians note that this outcome of patient satisfaction should be considered as well.

 Dr. Christopher Ritchlin, chief of rheumatology at University of Rochester Medical Center in New York, says that "the study examined a number of different outcomes and showed that traditional measures of joint inflammation did not improve."